simonambridge/RTFAP2/README.md

 create keyspace if not exists rtfap WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '1' };
 ```

-Table for: Transactions by cc_no and txn_time
+Table for: Transactions by cc_no and txn_time; We will create a Solr index on this tables to fulfill the above search and grouping/faceting needs.
 ```
 create table if not exists rtfap.transactions_by_status(
 	cc_no text,
+	cc_type text,
 	exp_year int,
 	exp_month int,
 	day int,